lucasLang0/twitter_coronavirus/README.md

 The script scanned through all the data in the `outputs` folder created by the mapping step, constructed a graph plotting the use of the hashtags #covid19, #corona, and #hospital, and used matplotlib to plot the data.

-### Task 5: Uploading

-I committed all code and image output files to the GitHub repository and pushed the results to GitHub.
-I updated the `README.md` file with a brief explanation of the project, including the four generated PNG files.

 ## Results

 ### Language Analysis